swibcon/swib.org/var/html/swib22/programme.md

 [L.P.
 Coladangelo](speakers.html#Xfbe31afc10485a0f683b9a66955fd334b449b8c0e2f46be27f03bcec3f06528d) [<img src="images/orcid.png" title="ORCID: 0000-0003-1512-0649">](https://orcid.org/0000-0003-1512-0649)<sup>1</sup>, Lynn Ransom [<img src="images/orcid.png" title="ORCID: 0000-0002-5231-3602">](https://orcid.org/0000-0002-5231-3602)<sup>2</sup>, Doug Emery [<img src="images/orcid.png" title="ORCID: 0000-0002-5147-7736">](https://orcid.org/0000-0002-5147-7736)<sup>3</sup>

-1: College of Communication and Information, Kent State University; 3: Penn Libraries; 2: Schoenberg Institute for Manuscript Studies, Penn Libraries
+1: College of Communication and Information, Kent State University, United States of America; 3: Penn Libraries, United States of America; 2: Schoenberg Institute for Manuscript Studies, Penn Libraries, United States of America

 Digital Scriptorium 2.0 (DS 2.0) is a project to redevelop the technical platform of a national union catalog of premodern manuscripts representing the full range of global manuscript cultures in US collections.
 This paper documents the development and implementation of a workflow for aggregating and transforming metadata records for premodern manuscripts in order to structure and publish them as linked open data (LOD).
 Strategies and practices for extracting, enhancing, and combining metadata from heterogeneous sources were explored.
 Data sources included library catalogs and other institutional data repositories, ranging from metadata in CSV files to XML-structured schemas.
 Automated scripts extracted and combined metadata by entity types for such entities as agents, places, materials, subjects, genres, languages, and date information recorded in catalog records as string values.
 Using OpenRefine, string values were reconciled to linked open databases and vocabularies such as Wikidata, FAST, and the Getty's AAT and TGN.
 This resulted in the creation of open-source metadata repositories to be used in the transformation of DS member metadata records into LOD for uploading into a shared knowledge base (Wikibase), thus semantically enriching existing cultural heritage metadata and enabling end user function like faceted search and SPARQL querying.
 This approach facilitated low institutional barriers to contribution as participating institutions did not have to alter their metadata records to contribute data and they retained control over their own catalog record formats and cataloging practices.
 The resulting database of heterogeneous, cross-institutional published LOD can be leveraged by the community of scholars, librarians, curators, and citizen scholars who participate in Digital Scriptorium to enhance and build upon existing knowledge about their collections.